-The early childhood EL service model consists of 1.2 EL teachers.
-One EL teacher serves two early childhood centers and .2 EL teacher is assigned to support one early childhood center.
+The early childhood EL service model consists of one EL teacher.
+This EL teacher serves two early childhood centers.
 The early childhood EL service model combines Content-Based ESOL and Pull-Out ESOL.
 All instruction focuses on English language development and adheres to the Missouri Early Learning Standards.